Electronic Patient Record

-This programme to replace HSC's electronic patient record system was approved by the States of Deliberation in 2020 as a key element of the Partnership of Purpose.
-It is both a necessity to replace and update key software in use across HSC but also represents a significant step forward in terms of the way digital health records can be managed and utilised.
+The Electronic Patient Record (EPR) programme represents a significant step forward in terms of the way digital health records can be managed and utilised.
 It is working towards creating one electronic view of each patient providing a modern experience of technology that our clinicians and service users expect.

-The first elements of the new EPR are due to go live at the end of 2023 and the full system is scheduled to be in place by the end of 2024.
+The new EPR will be introduced in incremental phases, the first of which will go live at the end of 2023 and the full solution is scheduled to be in place by the end of 2024.

 The new EPR will be provided by two experienced suppliers, who will work together to create one integrated solution.
-IMS Maxims will be used for Acute & Mental Health services and Access (formerly known as Servelec) will be used for Community, Child Health and Learning Disability services.
-Contracts for each of these suppliers were completed in May 2022.
+IMS Maxims will be used by Acute and Mental Health services and The Access Group will be used by Community, Child Health and Learning Disability services.
+These solutions were chosen after a thorough procurement process with input from key clinicians across the organisation.

 The London Procurement Partnership framework was used to select six suitable bidders, with this shortlist narrowed down over three procurement phases.
 Each phase assessed what was needed from the system by looking through four key aspects of the health service - Acute, Mental Health, Community and Child Health.
 In phase 3, bidders had to demonstrate their ability to meet 1,000 individual requirements across each of these four lots